mckenzielee/Qi-Docs/docs/QiView_information.rst

   //    4 / 1 / 2017 7:09:00 AM: Warning, 9

-Working with QiViews when not using .NET
+Working with SdsViews when not using .NET
 ----------------------------------------

 When working with Views and not using .NET, either invoke HTTP directly or use some of the sample code.
-Both Python and JavaScript samples have QiView definitions.
+Both Python and JavaScript samples have SdsView definitions.

 The JSON for a simple mapping between a source type with identifier Sample and a target type with identifier Sample1 would appear as follows.